danog/MadelineProtoDocs/old_docs/API_docs_v103/constructors/help_termsOfServiceUpdate.md

 ---
 title: help.termsOfServiceUpdate
-description: Terms of service update
+description: Info about an update of telegram's terms of service.
+If the terms of service are declined, then the [account.deleteAccount](../methods/account.deleteAccount.md) method should be called with the reason "Decline ToS update"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: help.termsOfServiceUpdate